Parity-Finance/parity-contracts/clients/js/README.md

-# JavaScript client for Sold
+# JavaScript client for Parity

 A Umi-compatible JavaScript library for the project.